Web Design Resources

 Several of the pages below allow you to use the images provided that you link back to their site.
 Read the conditions of use to be sure you can comply with all the requirements before downloading images.

 You might want to create a folder specifically for the site where you get the images from and to include the conditions of use in that folder in some form to remind yourself of any obligations.

 Personal Use Only

 Most sites will not allow you to use free images commercially (although some will).
-That generally means that you can use them on personal websites, but not on company websites or on projects for commercial use.
-Some make an exception for non-profit uses.
+That generally means that you can use them on personal websites, but not on company websites or on projects for commercial use (some make an exception for non-profit use).

 Many companies and individuals create various graphics to put on your page that are intended only to link back to their site.
-An example on this site is the “Firefox” graphic displayed on the right side of the Browser Resources section of this page.
+An example is the “Get Adobe Reader” button.

 Images on This Site Copyrighted

-Be sure to read the conditions of use for the images on the sites below.
-Royalty-free images are not free — it means you don't pay fees for every single use.
-Unless specifically permitted, many images cannot be used on commercial sites or projects; others require a link back to the site hosting the image.
+Be sure to read the conditions of use for the images on these sites.
+Unless specifically permitted, images cannot be used on commercial sites or projects; most others require a link back to the site hosting the image.